How will the scheme work?

 Hold up!
 I did go to Oxbridge, started my career on an amazing internship and yes, I’ve been to Cannes Lion.
 Does that mean my application won’t get a look in?

 Not at all!
-We’ll say it again (for the people at the back ;-)): we’re just looking for talented, passionate, individuals with career goals that we can help them fulfil.
+We’ll say it again (for the people at the back ;-)): we’re just looking for talented, passionate, individuals with clear career goals that we can help them fulfil.

 I’m a mother and I’ve struggled to develop my career since returning from maternity leave.
 Is this something the mentors will understand?

 Yes!
 Our mentors include parents who understand the challenges of juggling parenthood and a demanding career.

 If I’m picked as a mentee, what will be expected of me?